 When considering companies, we actively screen for financial strength, sustained profitability, free cash flow durability, and competitive position in essential industries, with an emphasis on understandable businesses and risk-reflective capital appreciation potential.

 While there are many paths to investment success, we believe our strategy of owning financially strong, market-leading, undervalued companies for long periods has and will produce successful outcomes for our clients.

 Furthermore, our investment strategy is in alignment with our efforts to actively practice good investment behavior, which entails promoting patience throughout our investment process and practicing gradualism with regards to trading and long holding periods.

-When considering companies, we actively seek out financially strong companies who are market leaders and have a track record of positive earnings and cash flow.
+When considering companies to own, we seek financially strong companies that are market leaders and have a track record of positive earnings and cash flow.
+We target companies that have above average returns on capital and returns on equity, particularly those whose return on capital significantly exceeds cost of capital.
 We use proprietary models to value these companies over long periods of time.
-We do not rely on one model but rather use multiple academically proven methods to triangulate a general value of a company.
+We do not rely on one model, but rather use multiple methods to triangulate the intrinsic value of a company.

 There is no guarantee that these strategies will achieve their stated goals and they are subject to customary investment risks and uncertainties.
 There will be years of negative returns and loss of principal may occur.
 Past performance is not predictive of future results.